contao/docs-archive/manual/en/01-installation/installing-contao.md

 mailer_port (25):
 mailer_encryption (null):
 prepend_locale (false):
-secret (ThisTokenIsNotSoSecretChangeIt):
 ```

 Default values are listed in parentheses.
 All these data will be included in the
 configuration file `app/config/parameters.yml`.

-The `secret` parameter allows you to create a key that will be used against
-[CSRF][8] attacks.
-It is very important to take time to create a strong key.
-As
-described in the Symfony documentation:

-> **Note** Its value should be a series of characters, numbers and symbols
-chosen randomly and the recommended length is around 32 characters.
+> **Info** In the version 4.2 and higher, the `secret` parameter is

-You can find more information about this configuration on the
+automatically generated during the installation.
+You can find more information
-[official Symfony website][9].
+about this configuration on the [official Symfony website][9].

 ### The Contao install tool